Ivanhoe

 Ivanhoe opened at the Royal English Opera House on 31 January 1891.
 It enjoyed a run of 155 nights — an unqualified success for a work of this type.
 Carte's plans evidently were to create a new school of English opera, much as the Gilbert and Sullivan partnership had created a new school of English operetta, but he was unable to find a worthy successor to Ivanhoe.
 Soon after, the Royal English Opera House was in liquidation.

-There is no consensus among Sullivan scholars about where Ivanhoe stands in the composer's output.
+There is no consensus about where Ivanhoe stands in the composer's output.
 Some consider it an unjustly neglected masterpiece, while others find the work tedious and uninspired.
-Julian Sturgis's prosaic libretto must certainly bear some of the blame, but in agreeing to set it Sullivan must have thought it worthy of his time and his talents.
+Julian Sturgis's prosaic libretto must certainly bear some of the blame, but in agreeing to set it, Sullivan must have thought it worthy of his time and his talents.
 Regardless of what the scholars think, posterity has practically ignored Ivanhoe.
-The work has not had a fully-staged production in living memory, and neither of the recordings is fully satisfactory.
-A fair day in court for Ivanhoe is probably many years away.
+The work has not had a fully-staged production in living memory.
+With the publication of an excellent professional recording in early 2010, curious listeners can at least judge the work for themselves..

 Recordings